Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 Here’s what you need to know about the exam:

-To set yourself up for success, take advantage of available resources such as the Candidate Guide, which includes domains, task statements, sample questions, and references on the DCB website.
+- Preparation Resources: Take advantage of the Candidate Guide, which includes domains, task statements, sample questions, and references on the DCB website.

-If you don’t pass the exam on your first try, don’t worry!
-You can retest after a 90-day waiting period, and you have three opportunities to retake the exam.
-If you need to take it a fourth time, you’ll need to submit a study plan and wait one year from your last attempt.
+- Retake Policy: If you don’t pass on your first try, you can retest after a 90-day waiting period.
+You have three opportunities to retake the exam.
+If you need a fourth attempt, you’ll need to submit a study plan and wait one year from your last attempt.

-Once you pass the exam, your certification is valid for two years.
-To maintain your certification, you’ll need to re-certify every two years by completing at least 40 hours of continuing education relevant to substance use, including at least three hours in ethics.
+- Certification Maintenance: Once you pass, your certification is valid for two years.
+To maintain certification, complete at least 40 hours of continuing education relevant to substance use, including at least three hours in ethics.

 As you gain more experience and continue your professional development, Delaware offers advanced certification options for substance abuse counselors.
-Here’s a quick overview:
+Here’s an overview:

 Substance Abuse Counselor Jobs in Wilmington, Dover, and Throughout Delaware

-According to the Bureau of Labor Statistics, jobs for substance abuse, behavioral disorder, and mental health counselors is projected to grow 18 percent between 2022 to 2032, much faster than the average for all occupations.
-This significant growth highlights the increasing demand for skilled professionals in this field
+According to the Bureau of Labor Statistics, jobs for substance abuse, behavioral disorder, and mental health counselors are projected to grow 18 percent between 2022 and 2032, much faster than the average for all occupations.
+This significant growth highlights the increasing demand for skilled professionals in this field.

-According to the Bureau of Labor Statistics (BLS), substance abuse counselors in Delaware earned a median salary of $45,822 as of May 2023.
-Entry-level professionals in this field earned approximately $34,090 annually, while highly experienced substance abuse counselors earned closer to $71,210.
+According to Bureau of Labor Statistics estimates for May 2024, substance abuse counselors in Delaware earned an estimated median salary of $49,680.
+Entry-level professionals in this field earned approximately $38,960 annually, while highly experienced substance abuse counselors earned up to $78,510.

 Substance Abuse Counselor Degree Options in Delaware

-A number of colleges throughout Delaware offer programs designed to satisfy the requirements for CADC certification.
-For example, Delaware Technical College offers an AS in Drug/Alcohol Counseling, while the University of Delaware offers a BS in Human Services with concentration options in pre-social work/counseling.
+Several colleges throughout Delaware offer programs designed to satisfy the requirements for CADC certification.
+Delaware Technical College offers an AS in Drug/Alcohol Counseling, while the University of Delaware offers a BS in Human Services with concentration options in pre-social work/counseling.

-Additionally, many accredited programs from colleges and universities outside the state fulfill the requirements for certification in Delaware.
+Many accredited programs from colleges and universities outside the state also fulfill the requirements for certification in Delaware.
 A significant number of these programs are available online, providing flexibility and convenience for students regardless of their location.
 This means you can pursue your degree and meet the certification requirements while balancing other commitments.

 Whether you choose a local institution or an online program, a degree in social work, counseling, or a related field will equip you with the knowledge and skills needed to make a meaningful impact as a substance abuse counselor in Delaware.